 A car accident can come out of nowhere.
 They can be scary, and it can be hard to know what to do right away.
-You may wonder who you’re supposed to call or what you need to do if you can’t drive your car.
+You may wonder who you’re supposed to call or what you need to do if you can’t drive your vehicle.
 The important thing to remember is that, with all the vehicles on the road, car accidents can happen.
 But if you act calmly, swiftly, and safely, you’ll be closer to moving on with your life.

 Some accidents are worse than others.
-It could be something as small as a minor scrape or fender bender with another car.
+It could be something as small as a minor scrape or fender bender with another vehicle.
 Or it could be a major collision that causes lots of damage and potential injuries.
 Whichever it is, you must handle it properly to ensure the best possible outcome.
 Follow these steps if you just got into a car accident:

 1. Look for injuries

 Safety is more important than anything else.
 Check for injuries to yourself or others.
 This includes passengers in your car, pedestrians, or other drivers.
 Call an ambulance or medical help if anybody has sustained any injuries.
 If you’re injured and can’t call for help, try seeing if someone else can call for you.

 Find the best auto insurance after a car accident

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 Cars in the middle of the road after an incident can block traffic and could potentially cause more accidents.
 If you’re able to, move your car off the road to a place where you can safely assess the damage and call 911.
 This could be a shoulder on the side of the road or a nearby parking lot.
 Leave your vehicle where it is if it can’t drive or if you or a passenger has serious injuries.